 Closest major city: 30 minutes from Durango; Albuquerque, NM is the closest major city at about 4.5 hours (180 miles)

-In addition to being a scenic jumping-off point for Mesa Verde, Mancos is fascinatingly eclectic.
+In addition to being a scenic jumping-off point for Mesa Verde, this tiny town is fascinatingly eclectic.
 Ranching and agriculture are still major parts of the culture, but so are the arts.
-In this town of about 1,600 people, nearly 200 are artists and other creatives!ย
+In this town of about 1,600 people, nearly 200 are artists and other creatives!

-Youโll see the evidence of this on Main Street, as galleries and jewelers sit alongside western outfitters and feed stores.
-Colorful murals and hip restaurants also mingle with well-preserved buildings from the 1800s.ย
+You’ll see the evidence on Main Street, as galleries and jewelers sit alongside western outfitters and feed stores.
+Colorful murals and hip restaurants also mingle with well-preserved buildings from the 1800s.

 Manitou Springs